aimixsaka/pixiv/README.en.md

 **A go pixiv spider**

 ### Before
-Use `go mod init xxx` to init your module, then use `go get github.com/yfaimisaka/pixiv@v0.1.0` to add it to your module.
+Use `go mod init xxx` to init your module, then use `go install github.com/yfaimisaka/pixiv@latest` to add it to your module.

 You need to add a `config.yaml` in your project root to config `proxy`, `download` ...